ruff-lang/ruff-lang.org/content/_index.md

 [^1]: this obviously comes down to personal preference, and yours might differ.
 [^2]: fast as in boot, compile, and execution times.
 [^3]: see [this link](http://www.gigamonkeys.com/book/beyond-exception-handling-conditions-and-restarts.html) for more information.

+## When

+Bunny's [specification](https://bunny-lang.org/specification/) is in an early design and iteration phase.
+Research on it began towards the end of 2020, and while a stable release is rather far I aim to start implementation with work to show by the end of 2021.